ko6gxm/RadioBridge/GITHUB_SETUP.md

 1. Go to [GitHub.com](https://github.com) and log in
 2. Click "New repository" (green button)
-3. Set repository name: `ham-formatter`
+3. Set repository name: `RadioBridge`
 4. Set description: `Professional Amateur Radio Repeater Programming Made Easy`
 5. Set visibility: **Public** (to showcase your work!)
 6. **Don't** initialize with README (we have our own)